Learning Gemara is one of the foundational pillars of Torah life.

 Therefore, it is essential:

-Today, it is also possible to integrate tools that support learning:
+Today, it is possible to integrate tools that support learning:

 When the learner: